 Are you in a school lunch-rut?
 Sandwich, chips and an apple—all tossed into your kid’s lunchbox as they make a mad dash for the school bus.
 Have no shame—we’ve all been there.

 Luckily, “Luchbox Dad” has come to the rescue!
-Blogger Beau Coffron is a busy father of three, yet somehow he still manages to transform simple, healthy ingredients into amazingly-creative lunchtime meals.
+As a blogger, and busy father of three, I make time to transform simple, healthy ingredients into amazingly-creative lunchtime meals.
 Winnie the Pooh, Star Wars, Frozen—no theme is too crazy for this parent!

 You might be thinking, “I don’t have the time or skills for this.”
 WRONG!
 Lunchbox Dad has broken down a little of his genius into five steps that all of us lunchbox-chef-wannabees can follow.
-He’s keeping things healthy, affordable and efficient.
+I try to keep things healthy, affordable and efficient.

 Five Insanely Creative Tips from Lunchbox Dad